karteek-02/secret-keeper/README.md

 # Project Title

-Secret Keeper is an application that stores that stores your secrets and reveals it when logged in.
+Secret Keeper is an application that stores your secrets and reveals it when logged in.

 ## Table of Contents
 - [Installation](#installation)